-The Free Application for Federal Student Aid (FAFSA) opened today, and families are often eager to complete it quickly.
-But before you start working on your FAFSA, get a handle on some common mistakes that families make when filling out the forms so you can avoid making them on yours.
+The Free Application for Federal Student Aid (FAFSA) opened on Oct.
+1, and families are often eager to complete it quickly.
+But as you work on your FAFSA, get a handle on some common mistakes that families make when filling out the forms so you can avoid making them on yours.

 Mistake 1: Avoiding the FAFSA Altogether